-The United Ostomy Associations of America (UOAA) is a 501(c)(3) nonprofit organization that supports, empowers and advocates for people who have had or who will have ostomy or continent diversion surgery.
+The United Ostomy Associations of America (UOAA) is a 501(c)(3) nonprofit organization that supports, empowers, and advocates for people who have had or who will have ostomy or continent diversion surgery.
 Their mission is to promote quality of life for people with ostomies and continent diversions through information, support, advocacy, and collaboration.

-Here’s a look at 12 incredible facts about one of the most dedicated non-profit organizations in America.
+Take a look at these incredible facts about one of the most dedicated groups in America for ostomates.

 The United Ostomy Associations of America is an association of over 300 affiliated, nonprofit, ostomy support groups in the USA.
 You can locate an Affiliated Support Group (ASG) closest to and easily search for local US-based groups by entering your State or zip code.
 They also list virtual (non-local) groups which are regarded as ASG's and are national in scope.

 UOAA is a member of the International Ostomy Association.
-The International Ostomy Association Coordination Committee (IOA CC), an association of Regional Ostomy Associations, is committed to the improvement of the quality of life of ostomates and those with related surgeries, worldwide.
+The International Ostomy Association Coordination Committee (IOA) is an association of Regional Ostomy Associations that is committed to the improvement of the quality of life of ostomates (and those with related surgeries) worldwide.

-5. There is an Ostomate Bill of Rights.
+5. They have created an Ostomate Bill of Rights.

 Ostomate Bill of Rights